Santa Eulàlia

 A large street parade which originated in 1983 and involves the majority of Barcelona’s festival imagery: giants, little giants, dwarfs, big-heads and the beats of the Bestiari Historic de la Ciutat – led by the giantess Laia.

-This is one of the oldest events of the festival – a parade led by the Ciutat Vella giants, which that day are rechristened with the name of Laia.
+This is one of the oldest and most symbolic events of the festival – a procession led by the Ciutat Vella giants, who for this day are ceremonially rechristened with the name Laia.
+By temporarily taking on the saint’s name, the giants become collective representations of Santa Eulàlia herself, multiplying her presence throughout the city and transforming the parade into a moving tribute rather than a single figure of devotion.

 Trobada de Colles de Bastoners